Audiveris/audiveris/docs/_pages/ui_tools/chords.md

    In other words, B time slot should **immediately** follow A time slot.

 So we have a double dynamic propagation rule: on voice and on time.
-This is the reason why "Next in Voice" should be chosen whenever possible over the now deprecated "Same Voice".
+This is the reason why "Next in Voice" should be chosen whenever possible over "Same Voice".

 Here is the result: